innfocus/nft-swap-pay-docs/source/includes/_user_cards.md

 | `acs_url`            | String | URL of the 3D Secure authentication page returned directly from the payment gateway.
 Used only when your system implements the entire 3D Secure authentication process. |
 | `redirect_url`       | String | 3D Secure authentication URL provided by Swapay.
 This URL is customized to simplify integration and can be used as an alternative to `acs_url` if you prefer Swapay to handle part or all of the 3D Secure authentication flow. |
 | `pay_method`         | String | Payment method.<br>`0`: Credit card payment. |

+Notes
+Raw PAN/CVV are not stored and are never returned by the API.
+If Pre-Authentication is enabled, the system will create a temporary order for ¥10, attempt a 3DS2 authentication + payment, and auto-refund that order on success.
+Cards that passed the initial 3DS2 pre-auth can later be used with either 3DS2 or No-3DS, depending on risk/routing settings.

 ### Client flow (high level)